 San Diego, CA

 Women’s Resource Center Thrift Store

 Located in North County, the WRC provides support, counseling and shelter to women, men and kids who have been involved in domestic violence.
 Their thrift store raises money for center operations, but also gives clients a place to shop with designated “vouchers” as they try to rebuild their life.
-Donations are accepted Tues.-Sat. from 10 a.m. to 4 p.m.
+Donations are accepted Tues.-Sat. from 10 a.m.-3 p.m.

 3385 Mission Ave.